 Taras Shevchenko: The Poet Who Became the Soul of Ukraine

 Taras Hryhorovych Shevchenko (1814–1861) is one of the most important figures in Ukrainian culture, literature, art, and national identity.
-Born into serfdom in the village of Moryntsi in the Kyiv province, he experienced hardship early on.
-Orphaned at a young age, he grew up in great poverty and under harsh conditions of unfreedom.
+Born into serfdom in the village of Moryntsi in the Kyiv province, he experienced hardship from an early age.
+Orphaned young, he grew up in poverty and without freedom.

-Even later in life, when he was officially forbidden to write or paint, Shevchenko continued to create in secret and to express what he saw in his homeland.
-He died in Saint Petersburg but asked to be buried in Ukraine; his remains were later moved to Chernecha Hora (Monk’s Mountain) near Kaniv, a site that has since become a place of pilgrimage and remembrance.
+Even late in life, when he was forbidden to write or paint by imperial decree, Shevchenko continued to write in secret—documenting what he saw and felt about his homeland.
+He died in Saint Petersburg, but requested to be buried in Ukraine.
+His remains were later moved to Chernecha Hora (Monk’s Mountain) near Kaniv, a site that has since become a place of pilgrimage and remembrance.

-Today, monuments to Shevchenko stand in nearly every town and city across Ukraine.
-Countless schools, libraries, and streets bear his name, underscoring his enduring presence not only as a poet but as a national symbol.
+Today, monuments to Shevchenko stand in nearly every Ukrainian town and city.
+Countless schools, libraries, and streets bear his name—a testament to his enduring presence not only as a poet, but as a national symbol.

 When I am dead, bury me